Cephuez/PastProjects/Auto_Parts_Warehouse_Project/4_Auto_Part_Power_BI/ReadMe.txt

 Will add some images here later on.
-Note that this is a showcase that I have basic knowledge of how to connect to databases using Power BI.
+Note that this is to demonstrate I have some knowledge of using Power BI.
+My expertise is more around the coding aspect like PL/SQL, Python, and other coding languages.